 Emerald ash borer (EAB), Agrilus planipennis, is an invasive wood boring beetle from Asia that is predicted to infest all unprotected ash trees in the United States and Canada over the next 20 years.
 Its population spreads very quickly and has already resulted in the death of 10’s of millions of ash trees since it was discovered in 2002.

-So far, EAB has been found throughout the upper Midwest, as far east as Maryland and New York, and as far west as Minnesota and Iowa.
+So far, EAB has been found throughout the upper Midwest, East coast, and south to Louisiana and Georgia.

 Emerald Ash Borer Infestations, Signs and Symptoms

 Emerald ash borer lays its eggs on the bark of an ash tree and the larvae tunnel through the bark and begin consuming the sapwood of the tree.
 This feeding disrupts water flow to the canopy, dehydrating and killing that portion of the tree.
 Eventually, the whole tree will die.

 Early infestations of emerald ash borer are nearly impossible to detect because the tree does not show outward symptoms at first.
 However as the infestation grows, the tree will decline and then die.

 Emerald ash borer symptoms you will see as the infestation progresses:

 - New branches sprouting from the lower trunk

 - D-shaped exit holes

 - Decline in groups of ash trees all at the same time